snowdriftcoop/snowdrift/GUIDE.md

 best practice involves then running our automated tests before sharing your changes with the main project.

-Assuming you ran `sdm init` to set up the databases, run the tests with:
+Assuming you ran `sdm init` to set up the databases, you can now enable the tests with:

+    cabal install --enable-tests -fdev

+That only needs to be done once.
+From now on, you can run the tests with:

     yesod test